Yonkokilasi/hadithi/README.md

 # author
-    Joseph Kilai
+    Joseph Kilasi

-## hadithi-blog
+## Hadithi-blog

 This README outlines the details of collaborating on this Ember application.
 This app is a question and answer Message Board.
 Whereby one can post a Q and other users can answer it .
-It was created for MC2 IP3
+It was created for MC2 IP3 and IP4
+It is meant to help people who have problems.
+A user may go to the site and post a Q. They can then check back later to see if anyone has posted a soultuion

 ## Prerequisites